 Sid returned to the bar holding the squeegee like a prized weapon, challenging Brian Pillman and Mike Graham to a fight.
 Without hesitation, Graham grabbed the squeegee off him.
 Sid began throwing harsh diatribes his way while people held Pillman back from going after him.
 Sid soon left the bar, this time for good, leaving Brian Pillman and Mike Graham to be treated as heroes in the WCW locker room due to how they backed down a man twice their size.

-Sid Vicious Opens up about His Infamous Squeegee Incident
+Sid Vicious Opens up about The Infamous Squeegee Incident

 In an interview with Hannibal TV, Sid Vicious opened up about the confrontation he had with Brian Pillman and Mike Graham in ’91.